ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p class="lead">

-&nbsp;     This lesson explains what data are and how they are created through observation and recording.
+&nbsp;     This lesson explains what data are, how they are created through observation

-&nbsp;     It also clarifies how data differ from information and knowledge, and why data never perfectly represent reality.
+&nbsp;     and recording, and why data should not be confused with reality itself.

 &nbsp;   </p>